flatpickles/sketchbook/docs/updating.md

 Each major and minor release will be accompanied by [release notes](https://github.com/flatpickles/sketchbook/releases).
 The current Sketchbook version number is noted in [package.json](https://github.com/flatpickles/sketchbook/blob/main/package.json), and you can compare this with the same file in your local Sketchbook.

-_**Note:** As of this writing, Sketchbook is still in a 0.x version, which means any part of the project may be subject to breaking changes.
-Keep an eye out for a 1.0 release, coming soon!_
+_**Note:** As of this writing, Sketchbook is still in a 0.x beta version, which means any part of the project may be subject to breaking changes.
+With that said, backwards compatibility is a high priority for ongoing work.
+Breaking changes will be infrequent, and thoroughly documented in the release notes._

 ## Syncing Your Fork